UnigramDev/unigram.me/README.md

 ## Contributing
 Please read through our [contributing guidelines](https://github.com/UnigramDev/unigram.me/blob/v2/CONTRIBUTING.md).
 Included are directions for opening issues, bug and feature requests, and notes on pull requests.

+## Changelog
+See the [Releases section of this repo](https://github.com/UnigramDev/unigram.me/releases) for changelogs for each release version of the Unigram website.

 ## Creators
 **Matei Radu**